 What is the best age to start piano lessons?

-The general consensus is that any age between six and nine is the optimum age to being piano lessons.
-However, depending on the individual’s linguistic skills, to being piano lessons as early as five years old can be suitable for some children, especially if they can read basic words well and are already showing enthusiasm for the piano.
+The general consensus is that any age between six and nine is the optimum age to begin piano lessons.
+However, depending on the individual’s linguistic skills, to begin piano lessons as early as five year old can be suitable for some children, especially if they can read basic words well and are already showing enthusiasm for the piano.

-Otherwise, instead of individual piano lessons, it is generally recommended that the pre-schoolers attend introductory music classes that specialise in music exposure.
+Otherwise, instead of individual/private piano lessons, it is generally recommended that the pre-schoolers attend introductory music classes that specialise in music exposure.

 Nonetheless, there are always exceptions.
 I would be happy to advise you if you have a younger child who is really showing a musical aptitude, even if they can’t yet read.
 I would be open and honest with you if it would be in your child’s interest to wait a year or two.